Autocar India

 Brakes (F/R)

 Braking setups also vary.
 The Oben and Revolt are equipped with disc brakes at both ends but do without ABS, relying on CBS.
-While the Ola differs with a front disc and rear drum arrangement.
+The Ola differs with its front disc and rear drum arrangement.

 Tyre sizes further separate the three.
 The Oben runs the widest setup here, particularly at the rear, while the Revolt uses comparatively narrower tyres.
-The Ola, meanwhile, adopts a slightly unconventional combination, pairing an 18-inch front wheel with a relatively slim front tyre compared to the others, paired with a 17-inch rear-wheel.
+The Ola, meanwhile, adopts a slightly unconventional combination, pairing an 18-inch front wheel with a relatively slim front tyre compared to the others, along with a 17-inch rear wheel.

 Oben Rorr Evo vs rivals: Features